 The results of the entrance exams of April will be available on time to meet the deadline of 15 May.

 The results of the entrance exams of July will be available on time to meet the deadline of 15 August (or earlier if required by your university.
-Some universities require results before 15 July, in that case you can ask for postponement until 1 August in most cases.
+Some universities require results before 15 July, in that case you can ask that university for postponement until 1 August in most cases.